 How Can I Predict Cash Gaps?

-How can you take control of your business finances despite the uncertainty?
 While future cash gaps may be hard to predict, planning for a deficit is key to your business’s survival.
 With a proactive approach, it is possible to plan ahead to help your business become more resilient and sustainable for now – and for the future.

 What causes cash gaps?